-Most fights happen because we misinterpret our spouse’s actions or expressions.
-Just because our spouse yawns while we talk doesn’t mean what we are saying is boring but rather it was a long and tiring day or maybe it does mean we’re boring.
+Most fights happen because we misinterpret our spouse's actions or expressions.
+Just because our spouse yawns while we talk, it doesn't mean what we are saying is boring.
+There is a good chance that it was a long and tiring day but then again maybe it was because we're boring.
 The only way to know for sure is to ask.
-Hopefully by now, you’ve built up a trusting and accepting relationship where your spouse can tell you the truth without any negative consequences.
+Hopefully, by now, you've built up a trusting and accepting relationship where your spouse can tell you the truth without suffering any negative consequences.

 Be specific when you ask your spouse questions and don't assume.
 Instead of "Why are you mad?", you can ask "I noticed that you are pursing your lips and furrowing your brow, what does that mean?"

 That example may be a bit extreme but you get the point.

 Before you assume you know what your spouse is feeling, ask them to clarify the specific actions (i.e. loud voice) they are exhibiting as opposed to reacting to your own interpretation of their action.
 You'll be surprised at how many fights end because of open communication.
 Listen not only to the words but also the underlying emotions.

 Men and women communicate differently and unfortunately, they are really bad interpreters for each other.
 Let the other person translate for you because John Gray was right - Men are from Mars and Women are from Venus.

 This may sound strange but one of the key reasons my wife and I get along is because we have our own lives outside of each other.
 That sounds bad but it actually works out really well.

 We work in separate companies and have our own hobbies/interests.
 We have "common" friends whom we hang out with together and our "own" friends whom we hang out with apart.
 Striking a good balance between being together and being apart really helps to keep the relationship strong.